josephgibson108/DescribeACar/README.md

 **Opening the Application**
 - Set up the designacarfrontend file with an npm install.
-- Run the application with an NPM run serve.
+- Run the application with an npm run serve.